Bryan De La Cruz Player Props: Marlins vs. Mariners

-Bryan De La Cruz -- batting .289 with four doubles, a home run, four walks and 13 RBI in his past 10 games -- will be in action for the Miami Marlins against the Seattle Mariners, with Bryce Miller on the mound, on June 12 at 9:40 PM ET.
+On Tuesday, Bryan De La Cruz (.263 batting average in his past 10 games, with four doubles, a home run, four walks and 13 RBI) and the Miami Marlins play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 9:40 PM ET.

 Bryan De La Cruz Game Info & Props vs. the Mariners